FAQ (Frequently Asked Questions)

 Non-Commercial Photography: Yes, non-commercial photography is permitted on the museum grounds, of the museum buildings and in the collection galleries.
 All photographs must be for private, personal use.
 Photography is not permitted inside special exhibitions or of any special exhibition works of art displayed throughout the museum, unless otherwise noted.
 No use of flash, tripods, selfie sticks or video cameras is allowed inside the museum.

 Staged Portraits (family, engagement, graduation, prom, etc.) & Commercial Photography: There is a $75 fee for staged portraits or commercial photography taken inside the museum.
-Staged portraits and commercial photography inside the museum must be scheduled in advance by calling the Facility Rentals Manager at 937-512-0162.
-There is no fee for photos taken outside on the museum grounds, and photos taken on the museum grounds do not need to be scheduled in advance.
+Staged portraits and commercial photography inside the museum must be scheduled in advance by calling the Facility Rental & Events Manager at 937-223-5277, ext.
+337. There is no fee for photos taken outside on the museum grounds, and photos taken on the museum grounds do not need to be scheduled in advance.

 Any photography at the museum should not interfere with other guests’ use of the facilities or any events (public or private) taking place at the museum.